homurachan/GisAPR/README.md

 # Basic workflow

-0. Required files for refinement: One PDB file, One particles starfile (RELION version), One FSC file (Not mandatory).
+0. Required files for refinement: One PDB file, One particle starfile (RELION version), One FSC file (Not mandatory).

 1. Make sure the mainbody of your PDB fits the particles.
 If your particles don't have alignments, you should run a global search for one time.
 Then reconstruct the map using relion_reconstruct.
 The fitted PDB can be obtained by "fit in map" in UCSF Chimera/ChimeraX.